redux-saga/redux-saga/README.md

 #Dynamically starting Sagas with runSaga

-The `runSaga` method allows starting sagas outside the Redux middleware environment.
+The `runSaga` function allows starting sagas outside the Redux middleware environment.
 It also allows you to hook up to external input/output, other than store actions.

 For example, you can start a Saga on the server using